-Steps of the Moorish Castle, Pena Palace and Quinta Da Raglaeria
+Steps of the Moorish Castle, Pena Palace, and Quinta Da Raglaeria

-I got off the bus at the first stop at the ruins of the Moorish Castle, built around the 9th century when Muslim ruled over the Iberian peninsula.
+I got off the bus at the first stop at the ruins of the Moorish Castle, built around the 9th century when Muslims ruled over the Iberian peninsula.
 A wooded path, shaded by evergreen trees and surrounded with purple flowers covering the hillsides, led to the entrance.
 Stone walls on top of sheer cliffs followed the contour of the mountain.
-I climbed up the steep steps to the ramparts where I viewed the expansive landscape, the sea to one side and the village of Sintra below.
-Walking along the battlements, I had to be careful to avoid toppling over the edge as there were no handrails and passing another visitor meant standing flat against the stone walls.
+I climbed up the steep steps to the ramparts where I viewed the expansive landscape, the sea to one side, and the village of Sintra below.
+Walking along the battlements, I had to be careful to avoid toppling over the edge as there were no handrails, and passing another visitor meant standing flat against the stone walls.

 I returned to the bus stop for the next leg of the journey to Pena Palace, built by King Ferdinand in the mid-1800s.
-It took about an hour wait in line to buy a ticket.
+It took about an hour to wait in line to buy a ticket.
 In high tourist season, folks must wait for hours to buy a ticket.
 For three extra Euros, I purchased transportation up the hill to the palace.
 Most tourists purchased the extra transportation ticket rather than walk the steep incline.
 Pena Palace, painted with bright colors, stood on the pinnacle of the mountain.
-I liked the color palette, such a refreshing change from dark stone that define most other stately palaces.
+I liked the color palette, such a refreshing change from dark stone that defines most other stately palaces.
 The towers and gates looked as if they came out of a storybook.

 The bus brought us back to town, where I got off for a short walk to the Quinta Da Raglaeria, a gothic palace dating back to 1697.
 The house stood majestically at one corner of the property, a perfect example of what one would imagine a haunted mansion with its pinnacles and gargoyles, the work of architect Luigi Manini in 1910.
 Mysteriously, somehow I accidentally switched a button on my camera to black and white, which worked in this case, reflecting the eerie atmosphere.

 The gardens were equally mysterious with secret stairways going every which way.
-Moss covered benches built into the walls beckoned visitors to sit for a moment and listen to the birds.
-Stone pathways led past towers, waterfalls, statues and grottos.
+Moss-covered benches built into the walls beckoned visitors to sit for a moment and listen to the birds.
+Stone pathways led past towers, waterfalls, statues, and grottos.
 A pond spilled into four cave-like structures.
 I strolled to the far end of the gardens where a stage included a Juliet balcony.
 An underground tunnel weaved through the landscape, and I followed the damp and dark labyrinth to an opening on the other side.
 I thought what a magical place for children to play.

 The sidewalk outside the grounds displayed a six-pointed star mosaic pattern.
 No detail was overlooked in creating this mysterious and magical place.